Lady Mastermind: Rejoining the X-Men

-After her recovery, Lady Mastermind was eventually welcomed to the new mutant island of Krakoa, created by Xavier, Magneto and Moira.
+After her recovery, Lady Mastermind was eventually welcomed to the new mutant island of Krakoa, created by Xavier, Magneto, and Moira MacTaggert.
 She entered through the teleportation gateway alongside other villainous and fractious mutants, who had been invited to join the nation in order to heal mutantdom and start over as a whole species together.
 However she apparently left Krakoa for her own reasons and went to the now abandoned X-Mansion in order to use one of its teleport gates to rejoin the X-Men on Krakoa.
 There, she is attacked and captured by a horde of Sidri hatchlings after accidentally disturbing their nest.
 She instinctively uses her powers to exert some control over them, causing Krakoa to alert the X-Men to investigate.
 After Cypher, a member of the scouting party, manages to establish a rapport with the Sidri, Regan is liberated and taken back to Krakoa.

-During the "Empyre" storyline, Lady Mastermind is among the psychic mutants that are summoned to Genosha.
+During the "Empyre" storyline, Lady Mastermind is among the psychic mutants who are summoned to Genosha.
 She is among those who witness Magik's fight with the Cotatinaught.